 Secretive, awkward man and all, Marvell possessed some remarkable personal qualities.
-Last time around, it was ‘confidence’ that went into the spotlight.
-This time, it is ‘resourcefulness’ – another of Marvell’s deceptive strengths.
+Last time around, it was ‘confidence’ in the spotlight.
+This time, it is ‘resourcefulness’ – another of his deceptive strengths.

 1653: The First ‘Character’

-Such a hypothesis must shed new light on the remaining lyric verse that is usually ascribed to the ‘Nun Appleton’ period, since it places Marvell at close quarters with the tricky negotiation and brutal reality of front-line politics far earlier than previously expected.
+Such a hypothesis allows us to speculatively revaluate the remaining lyric verse that is usually ascribed to the ‘Nun Appleton’ period, as it aligns Marvell with the harsh realities of international diplomacy and front-line politics far earlier than previously expected.

 In February 1653, John Milton wrote to John Bradshaw, Chairman of the Council of State, recommending that Marvell be appointed as his assistant.
-Perhaps the suggestion was made (by either of the above) that Marvell should produce a patriotic poem to enhance the application and to demonstrate his political colours.
+Perhaps the suggestion was made (by either Milton or Bradshaw) that Marvell should produce a patriotic poem to enhance the application and demonstrate his political colours.

-Thus, ‘The Character of Holland’ commemorates a major British defensive scalp in the first Anglo-Dutch War which, as Marvell had half-predicted in 1651, followed the failed embassy.
+Thus, ‘The Character of Holland’ commemorates a major defensive scalp in the first Anglo-Dutch War which, as Marvell anticipates in 1651, followed the failed embassy.

-But it’s not clear whether that poem went straight into Bradshaw’s hands.
-Though Marvell was interviewed for the position, he lost out to Philip Meadows, and the poem did not end up in print.
-Might we expect at least one of those two eventualities to have differed if the poem had traded hands?
+But it’s not at all clear whether the poem came into Bradshaw’s hands.
+Marvell lost out to Philip Meadows for the role, and the poem did not end up in print.
+Surely at least one of those two outcomes would have differed if the poem had traded hands?

 So, where next?
 Plan B. The poem is quite strongly in support of the Commonwealth and of the navy.
 It mocks the Dutch navy crawling home with its tail between its legs.